-When applying for a visa to visit family and friends, you must submit all of the following documents and all forms must be filled in completely.
+When applying for a visa to visit family and friends, you must submit all of the below documents and all forms must be filled in completely.
 The application must be submitted to the Embassy in Washington.
 Read this page carefully before you begin.

 - Application for Schengen Visa (form #119031), completed, signed and dated.